 Why Window Replacement Is Important for Seniors

-Enhanced Comfort: To improve indoor comfort, new windows successfully block out cold drafts and block out outside noise.
-The elderly who live indoors most of the time will particularly benefit from this.
-For general comfort and wellbeing, improved insulation also contributes to stable indoor temperatures.
-Some of the more recent windows have UV protection to shield interior design, and furniture from damaging sunlight.
+Enhanced Comfort: To improve indoor comfort, new windows successfully block out cold drafts and outside noise.
+The elderly who live most of the time indoors will particularly benefit from this.
+For general comfort and well-being, improved insulation also contributes to stable indoor temperatures.
+Some of the more recent windows have UV protection to shield interior design and furniture from damaging sunlight.

-The price of replacing windows can vary significantly based on a number of factors such as labor, material, size, and type.
-Including installation, the average cost of replacing a single window in 2025 can range from $300 to $1200.
+The price of replacing windows can vary significantly based on many factors such as labor, material, size, and type.
+Including installation, the average cost of replacing a single window in 2026 can range from $300 to $1200.
 However, if more structural work or unique designs need to be done, this could increase.

 Factors Influencing Costs